Naracoorte

 Table Chart PROFILE FAQ

-The area's university qualification rate is 13.8%, significantly lower than Australia's average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational programs.
-Bachelor degrees are the most common at 11.0%, followed by postgraduate qualifications (1.4%) and graduate diplomas (1.4%).
-Vocational credentials are prevalent, with 34.9% of residents aged 15+ holding them - advanced diplomas comprise 8.3% while certificates account for 26.6%.
+The locality presents educational challenges, with university completion rates at 13.8%, well below the national average of 30.4%.
+This highlights both an area of need and an opportunity for focused educational programs.
+Bachelor degrees are the most common tertiary qualification at 11.0%, with postgraduate qualifications at 1.4% and graduate diplomas at 1.4%.
+Vocational and technical training are highly represented, with 34.9% of residents aged 15 and over holding trade credentials, consisting of advanced diplomas at 8.3% and certificates at 26.6%.
+Enrollment rates are remarkably high, with 25.9% of the population engaged in formal study.

 Frequently Asked Questions - Education